Free consultation

 Who can be sued for your injury at an apartment complex?

-It is not uncommon for both landlords and owners of apartment buildings to be negligent and fail to inspect and maintain their properties as required by law, which is why apartment building insurance claims and lawsuits are filed by injured tenants and guests in Philadelphia and all across Pennsylvania every single day.
+It is not uncommon for both landlords and owners of apartment buildings to be negligent and fail to inspect and maintain their properties as required by law, which is why apartment building insurance claims and lawsuits are filed by injured tenants and guests every single day.

 Since hundreds or thousands of people walk in an apartment building every single day (the vast majority of whom go to and from their apartment, while others are visiting their family, friends, or enter the premises for business purposes or any other reason), it makes sense why unsafe and hazardous conditions can develop quite quickly without the property owner being able to notice and address the hazards in a timely manner.